Three Is a Magic Number: Development

-The idea for rock songs of multiplication tables came from advertising executive David McCall, whose 11-year-old son struggled in math: "It seemed strange that he knew the words to every rock song ever written, but didn’t know his multiplication tables" McCall set out to create an album, and worked with one of his agency's creative directors, George Newall, to find songwriters.
+The idea for rock songs of multiplication tables came from advertising executive David McCall, whose 11-year-old son struggled in math: "It seemed strange that he knew the words to every rock song ever written, but didn't know his multiplication tables" McCall set out to create an album, and worked with one of his agency's creative directors, George Newall, to find songwriters.
 When initial submissions were too sappy and unpleasantly childish, they commissioned Bob Dorough, a jazz musician known for clever lyrics and collaborations with creative greats like Miles Davis, Allen Ginsberg, and Lenny Bruce.
 With little instruction other than to not "write down" to children, Dorough later said: "It took me two weeks to come up with the first one.
 I did a little studying and looked in a New Math book.
-I started gathering all of the threes I could think of: trinities, three’s a crowd, third time’s the charm….
+I started gathering all of the threes I could think of: trinities, three's a crowd, third time's the charm….
 The whole thing was pretty much off the wall.
 When I brought 'Three Is a Magic Number' to them, they all jumped up and down and wanted me to write more."

 McCall's employees Tom Yohe and George Newall described their reaction: "We were completely blown away.
 Astonished.
 Astounded.
 Bob had taken the number three and twisted and turned it so many ways that it had truly been transformed into 'a magic number.'"
 Tom Yohe, an art director, was so inspired by Dorough's illustrative lyrics that he drew sketches at his kitchen table that eventually became the storybook.
 ABC was the largest client of the agency McCaffrey & McCall at the time, and the broadcaster's desire for educational children's programming prompted McCall to launch development of a television show.
 As a board member of Bank Street College of Education, McCall used his connections to test the songs on teachers and students in eight schools.
 Feedback was phenomenal.

-It started with me coining that line: Three is magic number.
+It started with me coining that line: Three is a magic number.
 Then I went to some of my esoteric books to find out if three really was a magic number.
-It turns out it really is.
-It’s one of several.
+It turns out it is.
+It's one of several.